Pingjiang County

 Pingjiang County (平江縣 (平江县, Píngjiāng Xiàn)) is a county in the northeast of Hunan province, China.
 It is the easternmost county-level division of the prefecture-level city of Yueyang.

 The county is located on the eastern margin of the province, the Miluo River runs through the county from east to west.
-It is bordered to the north by Yueyang County, to the west by Miluo City, to the south by Changsha County and Liuyang City, to the east by Xiushui and Tonggu Counties of Jiangxi, to the northeast by Tongcheng County of Hubei.
+It is bordered to the north by Yueyang County, to the west by Miluo City, to the south by Changsha County and Liuyang City, to the east by Xiushui and Tonggu Counties of Jiangxi, and to the northeast by Tongcheng County of Hubei.